snel-repo/falcon-challenge/README.md

 To submit to the FALCON benchmark once your decoder Docker container is ready, follow the instructions on the [EvalAI submission tab]((https://eval.ai/web/challenges/challenge-page/2319/submission)).
 This will instruct you to first install EvalAI, then add your token, and finally push the submission.
 It should look something like:
 `
-evalai push mysubmission:latest --phase <phase-name> (dev or test) `
+evalai push mysubmission:latest --phase --phase few-shot-<test/minival>-2319 --private `
 (Note that you will not see these instruction unless you have first created a team to submit.
 The phase should contain a specific challenge identifier.
 You may need to refresh the page before instructions will appear.)

 Please note that all submissions are subject to a 6 hour time limit.

 ### Troubleshooting
 Docker: